 So behold this easy smoked salmon toast recipe with a delightfully delicious passion fruit hollandaise sauce!
 The exotic, fruity, tropical flavors of passion fruit, with all the colors of the rainbow, on top of buttered, toasted bread!
 It might be pretty, but it tastes even better!

-Red – fresh tomato slices
+- Red – Fresh tomato slices

-Orange – smoked salmon and egg yolk (which is more of an orange-ish yellow)
+- Orange – Smoked salmon and egg yolk (which is more of an orange-ish yellow)

-Yellow – egg yolk and passion fruit hollandaise (yes, I made an easy hollandaise sauce with fresh passionfruit, and it’s truly INCREDIBLE!)
+- Yellow – Egg yolk and passion fruit hollandaise (yes, I made an easy hollandaise sauce with fresh passion fruit, and it’s truly incredible!)

-Green – chopped dill and green peppercorn
+- Green – Chopped dill and green peppercorn

-Blue – blue Spirulina cream cheese
+- Blue – Blue Spirulina cream cheese

-Violet – red/purple cabbage and red onions
+- Violet – Red/purple cabbage and red onions

-So first I buttered and grilled slices of bread (you can use any kind of bread you like – even flat bread), and spread the blue spirulina cream cheese on top, then topped with red/purple cabbage, onions, and tomatoes.
-That’s followed by a beautiful egg with a deliciously runny yolk, smoked salmon and a dollop of that awesome passion fruit hollandaise sauce, and finally chopped herbs and green peppercorns!
+So first I buttered and grilled slices of bread (you can use any kind of bread you like, I’ve used regular white bread and brioche bread, but you could even use flat bread), and spread the blue spirulina cream cheese on top, then topped with red/purple cabbage, onions, and tomatoes.

 Every bite, every ingredient contributes to a flavor-packed, wholesome brunch!
 Yes, the blue spirulina is more of a gimmick in that it doesn’t really add any flavor, only that natural blue color, so feel free to leave it out if you can’t find it.
-I just had to have it for that fun, colorful rainbow twist on these smoked salmon toasts! 🙂

 This is a really simple brunch to put together.
 You just have to prep all the ingredients (slice and chop), and place them all on a tray.
 How beautiful is to present all the rainbow colored toppings in one tray (as you can see in the photos) for everyone to help themselves?